joergkrause/svogv/docs/index.md

 $ git --version
 ```

 If not, install according your operating system.
-And [here is how to setup Git](./setup/setup-git).

 Then, an account on Github is required.
 Finally, the package will be hostet on Github and partially distributed to NPM.
-While there are alternative ways,
-such as Bitbucket, I recommend Github for beginners because the sheer amount of literature, support, websites, and answers on [Stack Overflow](https://stackoverflow.com/)
+While there are alternative ways, such as Bitbucket, I recommend Github for beginners because the sheer amount of literature, support, websites, and answers on [Stack Overflow](https://stackoverflow.com/)
 is overwhelming.
 And it is, last but not least, easy enough to get the point in short time.

 So, go to [GitHub](https://github.com/), and set up an account.